SCCapstone/CCWA-Project/README.md

 In Windows, the Unity executable should be located at `"C:\Program Files\Unity\Hub\Editor\2020.3.19f1\Editor\Unity.exe"`

-The results of the tests will be saved in `TestResults/tests.xml`.
+The results of the tests will be saved in `TestResults/unittests.xml` and `TestResults/behavioraltests.xml`.

 Please note that the tests will take a few seconds to run.